Two days ago, I sat down and planned my entire dissertation.

 This chapter will outline the creation of a dock community in Liverpool and their core values.
 This looks into the collective memory of the docks, the history of working conditions and the lives of families who worked there.
 Hopefully, this will demonstrate exactly what solidarity meant to the dock community.
 I have separated men and women in this section as a key characteristic of this community is that dock work itself was a very male domain.
 The values I outline here are what governed emotional behaviour throughout the dispute.

 This chapter will assess the limitations of solidarity as an emotional community has a point of exclusion with people who clearly differ in emotional norms and values being placed outside the group.
-I have not entirely figured out how I will approach this chapter, but I know that it will contain discussions of the Mersey Dock and Harbour Company, the Transport and General Workers Union and scabs.

 This is a very simple outline, partly because I’m still working things out and partly because I want to keep my ideas to myself at this moment in time, but it makes me very excited to start writing up my analysis.